 Woke up before dawn, ugh so gross but I did it.
-Turns out I didn’t need as much as I thought I did, for instance I ended up not changing at all because it stayed nice and cool out the whole time (60-70s °F).
-I also didn’t need as much food or water but was glad to have it just in case.
-The ride from my house was a little bit longer then thought, adding over a mile to my total distance completed.
+Turns out I didn’t need as much as gear and supplies as I thought I did.
+I didn’t need to change at all since it stayed nice (60-70s °F) and biking gives a nicer breeze than running.
+I also didn’t need as much fuel but was glad to have it just in case.
+The ride from my house was a bit longer then thought, adding an extra mile to my total distance.

 When I got to my ‘start line’ I had already biked 4.5 miles.